Last night at The Groucho Club, the winners of the 2026 Selfies awards were announced before a crowd of authors, judges, and the BookBrunch team.

 Bridging Time 1944 – 2024: Letters to My Father – Patricia Townsend

-When Laney and Ben stumble through the door of Kringle’s Emporium, they step into a world of hidden wonders.
+Laney and Ben stumble through the door of Kringle’s Emporium and find themselves in a world of hidden wonders.
 But the emporium is more than a shop of curiosities.
-It is Kris Kringle’s travelling hiding place, and the magic of Christmas is in danger.
+It is Kris Kringle’s travelling hiding place, and the magic of Christmas is in danger…

 Pirate Penguin – Hunter McNeil-Ali